 Released back in 2006, “An Inconvenient Truth,” written by former presidential candidate and climate change activist Al Gore, may seem a bit outdated.
 Nonetheless, this documentary film deserves mention as one of the first mainstream films to showcase the stark reality of the ongoing climate crisis.

-The film opens with Al Gore greeting an audience and going into a slide show presentation on global warming.
+This climate change documentary opens with Al Gore greeting an audience and going into a slide show presentation on global warming.
 He shows off a variety of comprehensive graphs, charts and visual representations detailing how the world is changing before our very eyes.
 The former presidential candidate talks about climate science regarding global warming, delving into the impact the mounting environmental crisis is having on both the present and future.

 Refuting those who claim global warming is a partisan issue, Gore makes a sobering statement that it “is really not a political issue, so much as a moral one.”
 In the crux of the documentary, he shares bleak predictions about what will happen if human-caused greenhouse gases are not reduced, introducing catastrophic scenarios such as rising global sea levels that would flood coastal cities and create a major refugee crisis as we’ve never seen before.